-5 Discussion: General Discrete Energy Laws
+6 Discussion: General Discrete Energy Laws

-The above results show that FOSLS discretization of a specific PDE yields higher-order approximation of their underlying energy laws.
+The above results show that FOSLS discretizations of two specific PDEs yield higher-order approximation of their underlying energy laws.
 In this section, we give a more general result, which suggests ideas for extending this theory for other discrete energy laws using FOSLS discretizations.

-5.1 FOSLS Discrete Energy Laws
+6.1 FOSLS Discrete Energy Laws